Reforms of the Grant administration: Dismissed or resigned Cabinet reformers

 Three of Grant's reform Cabinet members were forced to resign or dismissed by Grant without notice or explanation including Ebenezer R. Hoar, Amos T. Akerman, and Marshall Jewell.
 Attorney General Hoar was dismissed for political and geographic reasons.
 Politically Grant wanted to implement a tougher Reconstruction Policy on the South where there was violence against African Americans by the Ku Klux Klan.
 Hoar believed in a state prosecution of the Klan rather than federal.
 Hoar was also replaced since Grant had appointed two men from Massachusetts on his Cabinet, including Hoar and Secretary of Treasury George S. Boutwell.
 In 1870, Grant sent a letter to Hoar demanding his resignation without any explanation or warning.
 Grant replaced Hoar with reformer Akerman who went onto prosecute the Ku Klux Klan.

 Akerman was later forced to resign by Grant without notice or explanation and replaced by George H. Williams.
 Grant was under pressure to replace Akerman for political reasons due to his zealous prosecution of the Klan and his reluctance to appease the railroad lobby.
 Grant did not want the image of being a Presidential dictator.
 Williams continued to prosecute the Klan until June 1873, the Justice Department was understaffed and underfunded.
 Grant's Secretary of Interior Jacob D. Cox resigned due to lack of cooperation from Republican Party leaders after implementing Civil Service reform in the Department of Interior.
 Cox was also under pressure to resign from Grant who believed Cox was overstepping Grant's authority as President.
 Both Cox and Hoar opposed Grant's Santo Domingo annexation plan.
 Cox, who afterwards joined the Liberal Republicans, was replaced by Columbus Delano who discontinued Cox's civil service policy that resulted in creating a spoils system within the Department of Interior, until Delano's resignation and replacement by Zachariah Chandler who reformed the department.

-Postmaster Jewell was abruptly dismissed without notice or explanation after a Cabinet meeting because Grant believed Jewell and Secretary of Treasury Benjamin Bristow were both disloyal to the administration.
+Postmaster Jewell was coldly dismissed without notice or explanation, immediately after a Cabinet meeting, because Grant believed Jewell and Secretary of Treasury Benjamin Bristow were both disloyal to the administration.
 Both Bristow and Jewell ran for the presidency in 1876.
 During this time period Presidents could run for office indefinitely.
 Bristow, who successfully prosecuted and shut down the Whiskey Ring in 1875, was not out right dismissed by Grant.
 Rather, Bristow resigned on his own under pressure from Grant in 1876, since Bristow had discovered Grant's private secretary Orville Babcock was involved in the Whiskey Ring corruption.